top of page

 Mountains to Sea Conservation Trust

-My name is Sarah and I am a member of the Auckland team with Whitebait Connection.
-I hold a BSc hons in Environmental science and after an extended OE recently returned to uni to complete a PgDipSci in Marine Science with the University of Auckland.
-I have travelled extensively and have been lucky enough to work as a SCUBA instructor, marine biology guide and TEFL educator worldwide.
-I am proud to be part of Whitebait Connection and really like the way hands on education can mobilise people to value their environment.
+Sarah holds a BSc Hons in Environmental science and after an extended OE recently completed a PgDipSci in Marine Science with the University of Auckland.
+She has travelled extensively and have been lucky enough to work as a SCUBA instructor, marine biology guide and TEFL educator.
+She is proud to be part of Whitebait Connection and really likes the way that hands-on education can mobilise people to value their environment.

 Based in Auckland